Toronto City Council votes to rename Dundas Street | ExBulletin

 Dundas, an influential Scottish politician, was opposed to ending the British Empire’s participation in the transatlantic slave trade when the proposal was introduced near the end of the 18th century.

-His opposition served to prevent the abolition of the practice, which kept hundreds of thousands of people, many of them Black, in slavery and allowed many more people to be enslaved.
+His opposition served to block his abolition, which kept hundreds of thousands of people, many of them Black, in slavery and allowed many others to be enslaved.

 The city will hold a public consultation to find a new name for the streets and plans to find hall in its budget to support the people and businesses affected by the change.